 It is a common experience for change-makers to find that a positive and effective way of living sooner or later requires the transformation of seemingly fixed, frozen, locked and blocked family dynamics.
 The best place to learn this art is through our own family by starting with ourselves.
 For this reason, many participants of various other programs at Asia Plateau have returned with their families to explore this together.

-What happens at program?
+What will happen at program?

 Asia Plateau with a majestic backdrop of the famed ‘Table Land’ of Panchgani is a 68-acre campus at an altitude of 4,300 feet.
 The place offers an ideal ambiance for pleasant walks, quiet reflection, honest conversations and creative planning.
 The Centre is equipped with modern training, lodging, dining and theatre facilities.

 Panchgani is 100 KMs from Pune and 248 KMs from Mumbai in connected by excellent drivable roads.
 Luxury busses also ply from both the places.

 Children (under 12): 4025/- (Inclusive of 15% ST)